apache/paimon/docs/content/concepts/primary-key-table.md

 When Paimon sink receives two or more records with the same primary keys, it will merge them into one record to keep primary keys unique.
 By specifying the `merge-engine` table property, users can choose how records are merged together.

 {{< hint info >}}
-Set `table.exec.sink.upsert-materialize` to `NONE` always in Flink SQL TableConfig, sink upsert-materialize may result in strange behavior.
+Always set `table.exec.sink.upsert-materialize` to `NONE` in Flink SQL TableConfig, sink upsert-materialize may result in strange behavior.
 When the input is out of order, we recommend that you use [Sequence Field]({{< ref "concepts/primary-key-table#sequence-field" >}}) to correct disorder.
 {{< /hint >}}